-Dr. Chen and his team are using novel materials to upgrade the traditional battery.
-He says that the key is to use silicon-based materials instead of graphite materials, which are currently being used in the commercial battery.
-Why?
-Silicon’s energy density is 10 times higher.
+Chen is also using novel materials to upgrade the traditional battery.
+He says that the key is to use silicon-based materials, which have an energy density ten times higher than graphite materials, which are the current standard in commercial batteries.

 Chen’s silicon-based batteries have a potential 150 percent energy density increase compared to graphite-based lithium batteries, which currently power electric cars and cell phones.